 - Promote an all-inclusive participation in the development of core competencies across the organisation

 The core competencies of any business should be applied to ensure that it can offer a unique experience to customers and make profits in the process.
-Majority of businesses find themselves with nothing unique to offer their customers and as a result, have to compete on price in order to remain operational.
+Majority of businesses find themselves with nothing unique to offer their customers and as a result, have to compete on price to remain operational.
 This is the reason why businesses need to create unique selling points to offer additional value to their customers.

 Expert judgment is a technique of decision-making that relies on knowledge from experts within a specific knowledge area, discipline or industry.
 For example, the opinions of experts can be sought on software projects when estimating the duration of activities or planning; what BA methodology to follow for specific types of projects; or what programming language to use.
 For the business analyst, it’s worthwhile bringing in experts when faced with situations that involve:

 Requirements prioritization is one of the key tasks that business analysts should assist stakeholders to complete.
-Priorities serve as a guide for determining which requirements should be fulfilled first and how scarce resources should be allocated.
+Priorities serve as a guide to determining which requirements should be fulfilled first and how scarce resources should be allocated.
 The prioritisation exercise should be done with key stakeholders who have the authority to make decisions on eliminating or including business requirements based on their relevance.

 The Work Breakdown Structure (WBS) is the building block that allows for careful planning and control of a project.
 It is the link between the actual work and various other aspects, such as cost estimates, cost expenditures, schedule information and accountability.